Examination Policy

 1.3 Documentation: Students unable to attend a scheduled examination or make-up session must provide supporting documentation.
 Documentation requirements will be specified by the Offices of Medical Education.

 1.4 Late Arrival Policy: Students are expected to be seated and start their exam at the scheduled time.
-Students arriving late may be seated at the discretion of the course/clerkship director.
+Students arriving after the examination start time will forfeit the amount of time equal to their lateness.
+The examination will conclude at the originally scheduled end time for all students.
 No student arriving late will be seated if any other student has completed the test.
+Persistent lateness is considered a professionalism concern and will be referred to the Professional Conduct Committee.

-1.5 Recording of Grades for Missed Examinations: Failure to sit for a scheduled examination or make-up session without an approved excuse will result in a zero grade.
+1.5 Recording of Grades for Missed Examinations: Failure to sit for a scheduled examination or make-up session without an approved excuse will result in a score of zero.
 Excused absences will be handled according to sections 1.2 and 1.3.

 2. Provisions for Examination Accessibility

 2.1 Accommodation for Disabilities: Students with documented disabilities may request accommodations for examinations in line with the University at Buffalo-SUNY Reasonable Accommodation Policy.
 Such requests should be directed to the Office of Accessibility Resources, 60 Capen Hall, which will evaluate each case individually to determine appropriate accommodations.
-Once approved for accommodation, students must inform the Office of Medical Education and the relevant course/clerkship directors.
+Once approved for accommodation, students must inform the Office of Medical Curriculum.
+Specific contacts will be given to the student by the Office of Accessibility Resources.
+Students should meet with Accessibility Resources at least annually to keep their accommodation memo up-to-date.

 3. Examination Procedure and Instructions